Baqend/guide/src/index.md

 # Users, Roles and Permissions

-Baqend comes with a powerful User, Role and Permission management module.
-It includes a generic registration and login mechanism and allows you to restrict the insert, load, update, delete and query based access per class and the read and write access per object level.
-The restriction can be formulated with allow and deny rules for any user and role.
+Baqend comes with a powerful user, role and permission management.
+This includes a generic registration and login mechanism and allows restricting access to insert, load, update, delete and query operations through per-class and per-objects rules.
+These access control lists (ACLs) are expressed through allow and deny rules on users and roles.

 ## Registration

-To restrict access to a specific role or user, the user needs an user account.
+To restrict access to a specific role or user, the user needs a user account.
 Baqend supports a simple registration process to create a new user account.
 The user class is a predefined class which will be instantiated during the registration process.
 A user object has a predefined `username` which uniquely identifies the user and a `password`.
-The password will be hashed by Baqend before it will be saved.
+The password will be hashed and salted by Baqend before being saved.
 ```js
 DB.User.register('john.doe@example.com', 'MySecretPassword').then(function() {
   //Hey we are logged in